tinalexander/tinalexander.github.io/pages/2023/09-september.md

 >
 > Alan Simon, CDC [03:17:30]
 >
-> What's gonna be in the survey?
+> What's going to be in the survey?
 It's all the usual suspects, but some things, some new things and things were bringing back after some time.
 >
 > So anthropometry or body measures, dental exams, labs, blood urine, we're bringing genetics back for the first time in a long time, which is exciting.
 >